Richard Philipp

 Richard Philipp (August 2, 1874 - March 15, 1959) was an American architect.

 Beginning in 1906, he partnered with Peter Brust in the firm of Brust & Philipp based in Milwaukee, Wisconsin.
-He was primarily known for his work done for the Kohler family, most prominently the planning of the company settlement of Village of Kohler, Wisconsin, commissioned by Walter J. Kohler between 1916 and the mid-1920s.
+He was primarily known for his work done for the Kohler family, most prominently the planning of the company settlement of Village of Kohler, Wisconsin, commissioned by Walter J. Kohler Sr. between 1916 and the mid-1920s.

 Early life and education

 Philipp was born in Mayville, Wisconsin to German immigrant parents Julius Philipp (1824-1894) and Anna Sophia (née Melcher; 1834-1900), both born in the Kingdom of Prussia.
 He had a modest upbringing with eight siblings.
 He attended local public schools and would later pursue studies in architecture under Dr. Gerhard Balg.

 Career

 Between 1892-1906 he worked as a draftsman at several architecture firms, before forming Brust & Philipp in Milwaukee, Wisconsin with his business partner Peter Brust.
 This practice existed until 1927, after that he decided to work independently, where he primarily served as the architect to the Kohler family as well as for Lawrence College in Appleton, Wisconsin.
 Richard Philipp has been listed as notable architect by Marquis Who's Who.
 He was a former president of the Fellow American Institute Architects of the Wisconsin chapter.